HunterEller/Draft/README.md

 Q: What can I do to help?

-* Help with the implementation directly [Source](https://github.com/HunterEller/EEG-Prosthetic "Source")
+* Help with the implementation directly.
+[Source](https://github.com/HunterEller/EEG-Prosthetic "Source")

 Q: When will the project be expected to be finished?